Chocolate is not such a dark food after all…

-You always hear how you should cut down on the calories, stop stuffing yourself with the sugary foods and put down the puddings.
-However, there are often headlines popping up about how some foods, especially chocolate, in moderation can be beneficial to your health.
+When it comes to losing weight we always hear about cutting down on the calories, reducing sugary foods and putting down the puddings.
+However, there is some evidence to suggest that the nation’s favourite sweet treat, chocolate, can be beneficial to our health.
 How are we to know when to snack it up and when to pack it in?

 Health benefits of dark chocolate

 To cut to the chase, the verdict is that dark chocolate seems to be a force for good, with less refined sugars than its lighter counterparts and rich content of biologically active flavonoids.
 When eating dark chocolate in moderation, you can take advantage of the following benefits:

 - High antioxidants

 - Beneficial flavonoids (e.g. epicatechin)

 Dark chocolate is derived from the cocoa tree, Latin name Theobroma cacao.
 It is known to have antioxidant properties, as well as other aspects beneficial to your health, importantly contributing to cardioprotective effects .
 To reap these benefits, it is considered sensible to consume at least 70% cacao chocolate in a quantity of approximately 30g – 60g per day.
 Ultimately, you want the darker, unsweetened cocoa powder-based chocolate when thinking about your health.